Saints Peter and Paul is the oldest church building in continuous use in the City of Detroit.

 The present-day wooden altar, ambo, table and sanctuary chairs were all designed and crafted by Jesuit Fr.
 Geinzen and made of oak from the 100 -year- old church pews.
 These were donated by Mr./Mrs. John and Anne Politzer and installed in 1995.

 On the ceiling are paintings of Ss.
 Peter and Paul, some of the apostles and St. Mark and St. Luke, the Gospel writers.
 These were painted on canvas and affixed to the plaster and have been retouched over the years.
 Also on the molding around the church are the names of Jesus in several different languages, added in the 1998 150th anniversary renovation.
 The church interior was entirely repainted too.
 Another renovation in 1998 resulted in a new roof, courtyard entrance with handicapped ramp, a hot water boiler, and sound system.
-The sculpture of St. Ignatius receiving the Cross from Christ in the courtyard and restoration of the baptismal font also date from the 150th anniversary.
+The sculpture of St. Ignatius receiving the Cross from Christ in the courtyard and restoration of the1848 baptismal font also date from the 150th anniversary.

 Mechanical improvements throughout the facility in 2012 included a new boiler system, air conditioning and ventilation of all spaces and an electrical upgrade.
 In 2014, another renovation of the hallway adjacent to the church allowed for a larger cross-aisle entrance into the church.
 New lighting, flooring, a Bride’s Room and baby changing area were included.
 Updated LED lights in the church ceiling highlight the paintings of the saints.
 Sound system upgrades have also been installed.